Characters: Doctor Who Other Supporting Cast

 Played by: Neve McIntosh (2011-)

 Vastra is a Silurian warrior living in Victorian London as a detective with her human maidservant, lover, and eventual wife, Jenny.
 They were recruited by the Doctor to fight in the Battle of Demon's Run.
 After that, Strax came to live with them as their butler, and the Doctor spends quite a lot of time with them.
+Vastra apparently knows the Doctor very well from offscreen encounters.

-Jenny Flint (Eleventh Doctor)
+Jenny Flint (Eleventh and Twelfth Doctors)

 Played by: Catrin Stewart (2011-)